SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 + Do people in your country exercise after work?
   Well, I think it depends on where people live.
 For those living in cities, there are enough sports facilities around their houses so they often exercise after work.
 But for those who live in the rural areas, sports amenities are not adequate so they may not do exercise as frequently as people in cities.
 + What is the place where people spend most of their time at home?
   In most homes, I guess the place where people spend most of their time is the living room.
 The living room is used for entertaning guests, relaxing such as watching TV, spending time with family menbers and friends.
-And in the living room there is usually a big and confortable sofa which nearly nobody would show resistance to.
+And in the living room there is usually a big and comfortable sofa which nearly nobody would show resistance to.
 + Do you think there should be classes for training young people and children how to relax?
   Yeah.
 I think it's necessary to teach young people and children to learn how to relax.